MathewTomberlin/SwarmTunnel/README.md

 # SwarmTunnel

-SwarmTunnel is a tool that automatically installs and configures SwarmUI with Cloudflare Tunnel for easy remote access to your SwarmUI instance.
+SwarmTunnel is a tool that installs and configures SwarmUI with Cloudflare Tunnel for easy remote access to your SwarmUI instance.
 It provides a seamless way to get SwarmUI running with secure remote access via Cloudflare's Quick Tunnel service.

 ## 🚀 Quick Start